-We love, love LOVE this pumpkin, feta & green bean salad!
+We love, love LOVE this pumpkin, feta and spinach salad!
 The weather in Portland has been amazing lately so we’ve been making the most of the longer, warmer nights by eating a heap of salads and enjoying our outdoor BBQ area!

-This pumpkin, feta & green bean salad has been in my family for a couple of years now, I’m not sure where Mum got the original recipes, but over time I’ve adapted the ingredients a little bit, and added a beautiful honey mustard dressing to it!
+This pumpkin, feta and spinach salad has been in my family for a couple of years now, I’m not sure where Mum got the original recipes, but over time I’ve adapted the ingredients a little bit, and added a beautiful honey mustard dressing to it!

 It is such a simple combination of flavours, but all of them together combined with the honey mustard dressing is just divine!

 I think I do have to clear something up here though!
 And that is the use of ‘pumpkin’.
 Yes that sounds stupid, but I feel like it’s time to set the record straight!

 (also, on a side note, I feel like I have to clarify food differences a lot!)

 In Australia, ‘pumpkin’ is any form of pumpkin, whether that be Kent pumpkin, Jap pumpkin or butternut pumpkin (aka, ‘squash’).

 I don’t know how many times I’ve been confused AF in America, trying to find pumpkin, only to realise that the only real form of edible ‘pumpkin’ you can get, is butternut squash, or as Australian’s call it ‘butternut pumpkin’!

 So I guess what I’m saying is if you’re in America – use butternut squash.
 If you’re in Australia, use whatever damn pumpkin you would like!
 I’d recommend Kent pumpkin honestly, because it is one of my favourites and caramelised really nicely!